-Any individual who in Good Faith suspects that a person subject to this policy is committing or has committed Research Misconduct shall immediately report the information to (1) the Vice Provost for Research or (2) any of the following, who shall immediately report the information to the Vice Provost for Research: the Office of Research and Sponsored Programs, the Office of the General Counsel, Internal Auditor, the individual's department chair, or any faculty member or administrator who supervises the individual.
-The Vice Provost for Research or any individual or member of an office named above who receives a verbal allegation of Research Misconduct shall summarize the allegation in writing, and make that summary available to the Vice Provost for Research.
-The Vice Provost for Research shall notify the supervisor of the person against whom an allegation has been made and, in cases involving externally-sponsored research, appropriate staff of the Office of Research and Sponsored Programs.
-(Where an allegation has been made against a member of the CMU faculty, the supervisor to whom notice shall be made is the Dean of the applicable College.)
-The Vice Provost for Research shall initiate the process for assessment of the allegations, to include Faculty Personnel Services where Respondent is a member of the CMU faculty, and the Director of Employee Relations/HR where Respondent is a CMU staff member as described below.
+Any individual who in Good Faith suspects that a person subject to this policy is committing or has committed Research Misconduct shall immediately report the information to the VPRI any of the following, who shall immediately report the information to the VPRI: the Office of Sponsored Programs, the Office of Research Compliance, the Office of the General Counsel, Internal Auditor, the individual's department chair, or any faculty member or administrator who supervises the individual.
+Any individual or member of an office named above who receives a verbal allegation of Research Misconduct shall summarize the allegation in writing, and make that summary available to the VPRI.
+The VPRI will notify the supervisor of the person against whom an allegation has been made and, in cases involving externally-sponsored research, appropriate staff in the Office of Research Compliance and Office of Sponsored Programs.
+Where an allegation has been made against a member of the CMU faculty, the supervisor to whom notice shall be made is the Dean of the applicable College.
+The VPRI shall initiate the process for assessment of the allegations, to include Faculty Personnel Services where Respondent is a member of the CMU faculty, the Director of Employee Relations/HR where Respondent is a CMU staff member as described below, and the Office of Student Conduct where the Respondent is a CMU student.

-B. Submission of Allegations Involving the Vice Provost for Research
+B. Submission of Allegations Involving the Vice President for Research and Innovation

-Allegations involving the Vice Provost for Research shall be submitted to the Provost.
-In any case involving the Vice Provost for Research, the Provost or his or her designee shall carry out the responsibilities assigned to the Vice Provost for Research under this Policy.
+Allegations involving the VPRI shall be submitted to the Executive Vice President/Provost.
+In any case involving the VPRI, the Executive Vice President/ Provost or his or her designee shall carry out the responsibilities assigned to the VPRI under this Policy.